-a.
+- a.
 General fund is the general operating fund of the District.
-It is used to account for all financial resources except those required to be accounted for in another fund.
+It is used to account for all financial resources except those required to be accounted for in another fund. - b.
+Capital projects funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities.

-Fiduciary Funds of the District are:
+Fiduciary Funds: